 Leader in legal research

-Otago was the first University to teach Law beginning in 1873.
+Otago was the first University to teach Law, beginning in 1873.

 Law is one of the University of Otago's oldest disciplines.
 Lectures started 2 years after the University opened.
 Its founding lecturer, Sir Robert Stout, went on to become Prime Minister of New Zealand and Chief Justice.
 Many other prominent New Zealanders, including Ethel Benjamin, the first woman to be admitted to the Bar in New Zealand and the Commonwealth, and former Governor-General Dame Silvia Cartwright, have studied Law at Otago.

-In recent years, the Faculty has produced 10 Rhodes Scholars – more than any other faculty or school, across all disciplines and New Zealand universities.
+The Faculty has produced 10 Rhodes Scholars – more than any other faculty or school, across all disciplines and New Zealand universities.

-A large number of Otago law students also achieve success in national and international law competitions – a barometer of the Faculty’s ability to educate and prepare top quality graduates.
+A large number of Otago Law students also achieve success in national and international law competitions – a barometer of the Faculty's ability to educate and prepare top quality graduates.

 Research and staff